-25 Compound flooding in low-lying coastal areas is a recognized hazard that can be exacerbated by global warming (Hao and Singh, 2020; Santiago-Collazo et al., 2021; Gori et al., 2022; Hsiao et al., 2021; Ghanbari et al., 2021).
-Compound flooding hazard is derived from the interaction of storm surge penetration, riverine flooding, and intense rainfall over the areas (as the impact of extreme meteorological events) that coincide or nearly coincide (Bilskie and Hagen, 2018; Ikeuchi et al., 2017; Wahl et al., 2015).
+Compound flooding in low-lying coastal areas is a recognized hazard that can be exacerbated by global warming (Hao and Singh, 2020; Santiago-Collazo et al., 2021; Gori et al., 2022; Hsiao et al., 2021; Ghanbari et al., 2021).
+A compound flooding hazard is derived from the interaction of storm surge penetration, riverine flooding, and intense rainfall over the areas (as the impact of extreme meteorological events) that coincide or nearly coincide (Bilskie and Hagen, 2018; Ikeuchi et al., 2017; Wahl et al., 2015).
 This natural hazard can endanger the population and the coastal area's infrastructures, which have been growing fast in the last decade (Bhaskaran et al., 2014).
-Without appropriate mitigation, the consequences of the hazard can be severe
+Without appropriate mitigation, the consequences of the hazard can be severe for the coastal environment (Costabile et al., 2013) and the coastal communities both economically (Karamouz et al., 2014) and socially (Comer et al., 2017).